 Deborah DeMarco: Elvis Presley!

-2. Were you in any bands before forming Plan 9?
-Any releases from then perhaps?
+Were you in any bands before forming Plan 9?

-4. How do you remember some of the early sessions you had?
+How do you remember some of the early sessions?

 I recall some fearless shows…in New York, a battle of the garage bands with the Chesterfield Kings, Slickee Boys, Smithereens, Zantees, Unknowns, Fleshtones, Fuzztones and later the Mad Violets.

-the song was written by William Hay (go away, black bear, go away) and Greg Shaw thought it would make a good extended side.
+The song was written by William Hay (go away, black bear, go away) and Greg Shaw thought it would make a good extended side.
 He was right.
-The maze, incidently, has no solution, hence frustration.
+The maze, incidentally, has no solution, hence frustration.

-Producing and recording this LP?
-I really liked recording the poetry with John DeVault..memories of annoyance and delight, not lost but neutralized..with the outdoor sounds of crickets.
+I really liked recording the poetry with John DeVault.
+Memories of annoyance and delight, not lost but neutralized with the outdoor sounds of crickets.

 Midnight Records once said 50,000 copies were pressed.
 The first pressing was printed with a comic book and day-glo cover which illuminates under black light.

 We toured for 10 years.
-There are some archived things up on our website you can check out...www.plan9ri.com We got a great look at the Aurora Borealis on the western plains of Canada, drank Cuban coffee with Klaus Flouride, shared the stage with some amazing bands..and made a lot of friends.
+There are some archived things up on our website.
+We got a great look at the Aurora Borealis on the western plains of Canada, drank Cuban coffee with Klaus Flouride, shared the stage with some amazing bands…and made a lot of friends.

-Where was ' I’ve Just Killed a Man I Don’t Want to See Any Meat ' recorded?
+Where was Live – I’ve Just Killed a Man I Don’t Want to See Any Meat recorded?